turingschool-examples/lightning-talks/README.md

 * If you'd like to give a talk on another topic (possibly something particularly interesting to module 2 specifically), feel free to let me know!
 You **must** have your topic approved.
 * Topics are first come first serve.
 * We're giving these talks week 4 and 5 - about 2/3 talks a day.

+---

+### Picking a Topic

+* You don't need to be an expert on a topic.
+You can do the research and become expert enough to deliver a valuable talk.
+* A talk needs to teach something of value to the audience.
+* A talk needs to be at an appropriate level for the audience, not too basic and not too advanced.
+* A talk needs to have a *message*, not just a subject.
+"Introduction to RSpec" is boring, "Why You Should Use RSpec" has a message.

+#### Examples of Previous Topics:

+* Using Computer Science to manipulate OKCupid
+* When Pairing Goes Wrong
+* How to Survive the Titanic with Machine Learning
+* The TDD Holy War
+* Is Elegant Ruby Fast?
+* Genetic Algorithms with Ruby Processing
+* Ancient Cryptography

+---

 ### Potential Topics
 	Computer Hardware